Fortnite: Battle Royale (Windows, Mac OS X)

 |Oldest Dev Test Asset||Newer Dev Test Asset|

-Other unused items include these Victory Umbrella variants
+Other unused cosmetics include these Victory Umbrella variants

 In the 5.40 update, an untitled Outfit with the filename "K-Pop" was added to the game and was removed in the 6.20 update.
 It was later reused for the iKONIK promotional skin.
 The K-Pop skin was reimaginated in the 14.60 update as the Dream Team bundle, adding new styles based upon the original famade concept art.
 However, the face of the man from the original K-Pop outfit was nowhere to be seen.